refiaa/DeepLearning_Conceptual/README.md

 ## LSTM
 ![Layer LSTM](./img/layer_lstm.svg)

-*images are also conceptual so actually there is some error.im too lazy to fix it*
+*images are also conceptual so actually there is some error. but im too lazy to fix it*